graphql/graphql.github.io/site/learn/BestPractice-Authorization.md

 });
 ```

 In the example above, we see that the business logic layer requires the caller to provide a user object.
-If you are using GraphQL.js, the User object should be passed populated on the context or rootValue arguments of the resolver.
+If you are using GraphQL.js, the User object should be populated on the `context` or `rootValue` arguments of the resolver.

-We recommend passing a hydrated User object instead of an opaque token or API key because there is plenty of handy middleware to help you perform [authentication](/graphql-js/authentication-and-express-middleware/).
+We recommend passing a fully-hydrated User object instead of an opaque token or API key your business logic layer.
+This way, we can handle the distinct concerns of [authentication](/graphql-js/authentication-and-express-middleware/) and authorization in different stages of the request processing pipeline.